Administrative Guide 2026

 Health Insurance: A Fundamental Right for Residents

-"In 2026, universal health protection (PUMa) guarantees anyone working or residing in France in a stable and regular manner a right to have their healthcare costs covered."
+"In 2026, universal health protection (PUMa) guarantees anyone working or living in France on a stable and lawful basis the right to have their healthcare costs covered."

-Expatriation in Malaysia is often a rich adventure, but returning to or settling in France requires rigorous administrative adaptation.
-Unlike the healthcare system in Malaysia which relies heavily on private insurance or direct payments, France offers a solidarity-based system.
+Expat life in Malaysia is often a rich adventure, but returning to or settling in France calls for careful administrative readjustment.
+Unlike the healthcare system in Malaysia, which relies largely on private insurance or out-of-pocket payments, France offers a solidarity-based scheme.

-For French citizens abroad born in Malaysia or those who have lived there for a long time, registering for social security can seem complex.
-It is crucial to understand that consulates do not manage these affiliations; everything takes place with the Primary Health Insurance Fund (CPAM) of your place of residence in France.
-If you are still in Kuala Lumpur, anticipating your arrival formalities is the key to avoiding a break in coverage.
+For French nationals abroad born in Malaysia, or those who have lived there for a long time, registering with social security can seem complex.
+It is crucial to understand that consulates do not handle these affiliations; everything goes through the Primary Health Insurance Fund (CPAM) for your place of residence in France.
+If you are still in Kuala Lumpur, planning ahead for your arrival formalities is the key to avoiding a gap in coverage.

-This guide details how to switch from international coverage or expatriate insurance in Malaysia to the French general scheme, whether you are an employee, self-employed, a student, or inactive.
+This guide explains in detail how to move from international coverage or expat insurance in Malaysia to the French general scheme, whether you are an employee, self-employed, a student or not working.

 The pillars of your affiliation

-To be eligible, you must have resided in France for at least 3 months (unless you are working).
-This is the basic PUMa criterion for inactive people arriving from non-EU countries like Malaysia.
+To be eligible, you must have been living in France for at least 3 months (unless you are working).
+This is the basic PUMa criterion for people who are not working and arriving from non-EU countries such as Malaysia.

 • Rent receipts